Maastoren: Prior to the construction

-When the Dutch branch of Deloitte wanted a new headquarters, it chose for the current location of the Maastoren.
+When the Dutch branch of Deloitte wanted a new headquarters, it chose the current location of the Maastoren.
 Later, AKD stepped into the project as well.
 Both companies chose OVG as the developer of the new office building.
 Dam & Partners Architecten designed the Maastoren with Odile Decq Benoit Cornette.
 Also, engineering firm Zonneveld and the company Techniplan Adviseurs were involved in the developing process.
 Besix was the main contractor, and received €67 million for building the Maastoren.

 The municipality of Rotterdam agreed with the construction of the Maastoren, but in April 2006 the council called for a debate on the subject.
 At the end of May, alderman Hamit Karakus said to the council that the Maastoren would be built and that the municipality would listen to the objections.
 The council agreed with the construction in the following month.
 As a reaction, Vereniging Woon- en Leefklimaat Kop van Zuid/ Noordereiland (Dutch for Association Living Environment Kop van Zuid/Noordereiland) filed a lawsuit against the municipality of Rotterdam.
 The association aimed at preventing the Maastoren from being constructed, and was previously known as Comité Maastoren Nee!
 (Dutch for Committee Maastoren No!).
 200 objections against a license had been filed, mostly because of the height of the Maastoren and the above ground parking garage.
 Some nearby residents also argued the office building would cause environmental and traffic problems, and complained about the lack of public eating facilities in the building.